Universal links

 Application domain

-• If the emails are being sent from a different project than the one that the SDK of the website is initialized to, the click will not be tracked on the other project
+- Cross-project tracking: If emails are sent from a different project than the one where the SDK is initialized, the click won't be tracked on the other project.

 Instances and tracking